kirillkovalenko/nssm/README.txt

-NSSM will look in the registry under HKLM\SYSTEM\CurrentControlSet\Services\<service>\Parameters\AppExit for string (REG_SZ) values corresponding to the exit code of the application.
+NSSM will look in the registry under HKLM\SYSTEM\CurrentControlSet\Services\<service>\Parameters\AppExit for string (REG_EXPAND_SZ) values corresponding to the exit code of the application.
 If the application exited with code 1, for instance, NSSM will look for a string value under AppExit called "1" or, if it does not find it, will fall back to the AppExit (Default) value.
 You can find out the exit code